EricLBuehler/candle-lora/README.md

 - `Conv2d` -> `LoraConv2d`
 - `Embedding` -> `LoraEmbedding`

-Mergeding and unmerging weights are also implemented.
+Both merging and unmerging weights are also implemented.

 ## How to use
 1) In your model structs, replace any concrete `Linear`, `Conv1d`, `Conv2d`, or `Embedding` types with `Box<dyn ...LayerLike>`.
 This will allow `candle-lora` to